uraimo/Bitter/README.md

 // Let's set to 0 the second bit of the second byte i[1] &= 0b11111101       //Without Bitter: i = i & (0b11111101 << 8)

-// Let's change the third byte i[4] = 0xAA   //Error!
+// Let's change the fourth byte i[4] = 0xAA   //Error!
 There is no 4th byte!
 ```
 The subscript index start from the LSB to the MSB for little endian multi-byte Ints and in the opposite direction if a big endian conversion has been applied to the Int.